 Instrumentalists

-• Perform two pieces of contrasting moods from the standard repertoire of the instrument from memory
+• Perform two pieces of contrasting moods, from memory, from the standard repertoire of the instrument

 Degrees in Music